raspberrypilearning/anime-expressions-simplified/en/step_2.md

 Typically, a webpage has three parts.
 A **header**, the **main** content, and a **footer**.

 --- task ---

-You can use comments to organise your code and help people to understand the code.
-Comments are ignored by the web browser.

 **Find** the comment `<!-- The page header code goes here -->`.